StrangeBeeCorp/docs/docs/cortex/user-guides/first-start.md

 ## Step 7 (Optional): Create an account for TheHive integration

-If you are using TheHive, create a new account inside your organization with the `read, analyze` role and generate an API key that you will need to add to TheHive's configuration.
+If you are using TheHive, create a new account inside your organization with the `read, analyze` role and generate an API key that you will need to add to TheHive configuration.

 ![Read/Analyze user](images/thehive_account.png)